 Join Groups that are relevant for your industry, profession, employer, and location.
 Also join Groups that interest you, maybe for your next employer, career, or location.

-I highly recommend that everyone interested in a job search join the largest LinkedIn Group -- Software & Technology -- which has nearly 2 million members.
+I highly recommend that everyone interested in a job search join the largest LinkedIn Group -- Software & Technology -- which has over 2 million members.
 Join it even if you are not interested in software and technology.
 Being a member will make you more visible to recruiters simply because you both belong to that Group.

 Once you have a complete LinkedIn Profile, the habit of daily activity, even for only 5 minutes, can pay off in visibility and credibility.
 Wouldn't it be great to have your next job find you!